Planning-Inspectorate/osom-guide/src/the-executive-team.md

 ---
 layout: document
-subtitle: The Executive
+subtitle: The Executive Team
 tags:
   - concept
 ---

-The OSOM executive provides oversight and governance to the [service network](/osom-guide/service-network) by holding [Service Managers](/osom-guide/service-managers) accountable for their services, through a number of tools and methods.
+The OSOM executive team provides oversight and governance to the [service network](/osom-guide/service-network) by holding [Service Managers](/osom-guide/service-managers) accountable for their services, through a number of tools and methods.

 In an ideal organisation, there would be no requirement for an executive _team_.
 The responsibilities held by the executive, and the activities required to act upon those responsibilities would be conducted entirely by a single individual.
 However, given constraints of time, complexity and expertise it is unlikely to be possible.
 Therefore the executive is responsible for augmenting their own skills with the addition of [executive team members](/osom-guide/executive-team-member) who speak with the voice of the executive.